Coma112/CCode/README.md

 # Last commit 💯

-- I created a report command.
-- I fixed the command problem.
-- I added a command to give permission to the code for the player.
+- I added a menu where the players can see their own codes and redeem them avoiding the dupe glitches.

 # Server Status ✅